taro-tsuchiya/taro-tsuchiya.github.io/_pages/about.md

 <!-- My research aims to enhance the safety and security of financial services through the lens of computer security.
 I study system- and software-level attacks, including denial-of-service and address poisoning on blockchain, while also addressing societal threats such as Sybil attacks, spam, toxicity, and market manipulation. -->
 <!-- My first-author papers have been published at the top-tier computer security and measurement conferences, including USENIX'25, SIGMETRICS'25, WWW'24, and WWW'23.  -->
-I am also a recipient of the Nakajima Foundation Fellowship for my doctoral studies.
+I am also a recipient of the Nakajima Foundation Fellowship and the Cylab Presidential Fellowship for my doctoral studies.

 <!-- Prior to CMU, I did my undergraduate at Keio University and enrolled in the selected all-English undergraduate program, PEARL (Program in Economics for Alliances, Research, and Leadership).
 I also studied in [SOAS University of London](https://www.soas.ac.uk/) for one term in 2017.  -->